rust-lang/const-eval/const.md

 [this issue](https://github.com/rust-lang/rust/issues/49206) and the [PR attempting to fix this](https://github.com/rust-lang/rust/pull/54424/).

-Also, one could make the argument that the value does not have to be `Send` because it is not actually sent to other threads; instead, conceptually, each thread re-does the same computation.
+One could make the argument that the value does not have to be `Send` because it is not actually sent to other threads; instead, conceptually, each thread re-does the same computation.
 But we know they will all come to the same result.
 This works, except when we consider address identity: with references in the `const`, all threads will get the same address, unlike in case of a per-thread recomputation which would lead to different addresses.
+As a consequence, non-`Send` `const` without references are fine, but once references and thus address identity comes into play, we have a problem.

 *Dynamic check.* It is unclear how the Miri engine could dynamically check this.